decision-analytics-lab/decision-analytics-lab.github.io/index.md

 excerpt: "Dedicated to the research, education and application of decision analytics"

 intro:
-  - excerpt: "Decision Analytics Lab dedicated to the research, education and application of decision analytics.
-We integrate the knowledge and techniques from optimization, statistics, and machine learning and develop models, methodologies and algorithms to support data-based decision makings."
+  - excerpt: "Decision Analytics Lab is dedicated to the research, education and application of decision analytics.
+We integrate the knowledge and techniques from optimization, statistics, and machine learning and develop models, methodologies and algorithms to support data-based decision-making."

 feature_row:
   - image_path: /assets/images/publications.jpg